Foot drop after TBI is caused by the inability to lift the foot — a movement known as dorsiflexion. This can make walking difficult.

 Understanding the cause of your foot drop is crucial for achieving recovery because treatment will differ according to the cause.
 Therefore, have your doctor perform a thorough evaluation and diagnosis of your foot drop before seeking treatment.

-Side Effects of Foot Drop
+Secondary Effects of Foot Drop

-The signs and effects of foot drop following a brain injury go beyond simple weakness in the foot.
+The signs and secondary effects of foot drop following a brain injury go beyond simple weakness in the foot.
 In fact, there are some specific symptoms of foot drop that doctors look for to make a correct diagnosis.
 These include:

 - Curled toes toward the balls of the feet